Connect with others who understand.

 Infertility

-• The effects of genital surgery
+• The atypical genital anatomy

 • Irregular menstrual periods